---

 Address: 125 Sussex Drive, Ottawa, ON K1A 0G2

-Mail submissions: Send original RCMP check with completed request form and CAD $35 payment (money order or certified cheque).
+Mail submissions: Send the original RCMP check with a completed request form.
+Global Affairs Canada charges no fee for the authentication/apostille service itself.
 Include a prepaid return envelope.

 Practical Interpretation